mroberts1/BOOTSTRA.386/manual/index.md

 I walk over to his PC, which is still up and running and flick on the monitor.
 On it is a black screen with the text: "Look Under Keyboard.
 This Page Intentionally Left Blank".

-I lift the keyboard and find a mysterious prop about the size of my fingernail.
+I lift the keyboard and find a team photograph I've included in this text and a mysterious prop about the size of my fingernail.
 It's a delicate plastic chip labeled "SanDisk Extreme Plus" and has a large "4" followed by the letter "TB".
 On the underside are metal contacts, like you'd find on an Atari game, 8 of them with 2 slightly longer.
 There's a slight plastic notch on the side.
-If he was trying to tell me something he failed.
+I look at the photograph and turn it around.
+On the back he left his note:

+>
+> Dear Everyone,
+>
+> I'm sorry I had to leave so suddenly.
+There was an opportunity far away I could not pass up.
+When you understand this prop, we may have a chance to meet again.
+I am looking forward to it.
+>
+> I will miss you all.
+I hope all my time will be as special as it was with you.
+>
+> Sincerely,
+> Jay Peg   1983/08/14
+>

 "He's gone" I announce Thursday morning at our "standup" meeting as I hold up the prop.
-"All I found was this thing.
+"All I found was this thing and a photo with a cryptic note.
 I can't make heads or tails out of it.
 I guess this is the final shock-a-roo."

 Hasegawa, who is leaning back in his chair, chokes on his coffee as he sits forward.
 "Sharaku!" he blurts out.
 "It's Sharaku, not shock-a-roo."
 We all look confused.